The Reconciliation of Adam and Eve to God

 Consider: God sets up and brings down nations and rulers according to His will as declared by the Scriptures.
 Does not the Prime Minister of Canada, whom God has raised up, have powers and privileges that many do not have?
 Of course.
 This principle applies to all spheres of our existence.
 Do not managers of businesses have powers and privileges their employees do not have?
 Certainly.
 (Do not employees have advantages and privileges which business owners/employers do not have?)
 Don’t quarterbacks and coaches have authority and power respecting their positions?
 Yes.
 Therefore, in terms of position, status, privilege and power, and in terms of consequences such as incomes and benefits (or responsibilities) there is no equality at all.

-Authority is not a matter of sex but of status or condition, determined by God.
+Authority is not a matter of sex but of status or position, determined by God.

 So with marriages.
 The same man who said there is neither Greek nor Jew in Christ also said that the Jew has much advantage (Romans 3:1-2).
 So while in Christ, there is no difference in value, yet the Jew has advantage; there is an inequality of sorts.